History of anarchism: Background

-Τhere has been some controversy over the definition of anarchism and hence its history.
+There has been some controversy over the definition of anarchism and hence its history.
 One group of scholars considers anarchism strictly associated with class struggle.
 Others feel this perspective is far too narrow.
 While the former group examines anarchism as a phenomenon that occurred during the 19th century, the latter group looks to ancient history to trace anarchism's roots.
 Anarchist philosopher Murray Bookchin describes the continuation of the "legacy of freedom" of humankind (i.e. the revolutionary moments) that existed throughout history, in contrast with the "legacy of domination" which consists of states, capitalism and other organisational forms.

 The three most common forms of defining anarchism are the "etymological" (an-archei, without a ruler, but anarchism is not merely a negation); the "anti-statism" (while this seems to be pivotal, it certainly does not describe the essence of anarchism); and the "anti-authoritarian" definition (denial of every kind of authority, which over-simplifies anarchism).
 Along with the definition debates, the question of whether it is a philosophy, a theory or a series of actions complicates the issue.
-Philosophy professor Alejandro de Agosta proposes that anarchism is "a decentralized federation of philosophies as well as practices and ways of life, forged in different communities and affirming diverse geohistories".
+Philosophy professor Alejandro de Acosta proposes that anarchism is "a decentralized federation of philosophies as well as practices and ways of life, forged in different communities and affirming diverse geohistories".